KevinDNgo/Library-Catalog/README.md

 [their website.](https://chocolatey.org/install)
 2. Install cURL using Chocolatey.
 Once you have successfully installed Chocolatey, all you have to do is open a command prompt and enter the following command: "choco install curl"
 3. Verify that cURL is working.
-Open a command prompt, and type in "curl".
+Open a command prompt, and type in "**curl**".
 If you followed all the directions correctly, the command prompt should suggest that you type "curl --help" for further information.

 ## Running the program
 1. Download the repository ZIP file.
 Extract the contents of the ZIP to a location that you can navigate to on command prompt.
 2. Execute the program.
 Open the command prompt and use the cd command to navigate to the folder that contains generate.php.
-Once you find the folder, enter the following command to execute the program: "php .\generate.php".
+Once you find the folder, enter the following command to execute the program: "**php .\generate.php**".
 The index.html file containing the parsed JSON textbook details should be created in the same folder.
 You may delete the pre-existing html file before executing the command to check that the code is properly creating an HTML file.

+And there you have it!
+Have fun with the project, and feel free to modify it to your heart's content!